 Lord of the Rings, JR Tolkien’s fantasy epic, contains some of the most beautiful words on death in literature.
 In The Return of the King, Pippin tells Gandalf about his fear of the end as they are attacked by Orcs.
 The wise wizard calms Pippin, “End?
 No, the journey doesn’t end here.
 Death is just another path, one that we all must take.
 The grey rain-curtain of this world rolls back, and all turns to silver glass, and then you see it.”

 This moment is very profound as it shows the differing ideas of the two characters.
 Pippin has seen multiple deaths throughout their journey.
-They have mourned friends and slain enemies, yet despite this he still shows a discomfort in coming to terms with his own mortality.
-Gandalf on the other hand, has already died and been resurrected, he suggests that beyond life there is something far greater.
+They have mourned friends and slain enemies, yet despite this, he still shows discomfort in coming to terms with his own mortality.
+Gandalf, on the other hand, has already died and been resurrected, he suggests that beyond life there is something far greater.

 Jane Eyre, Charlotte Brontë

 Charlotte Brontë’s most well-known work, Jane Eyre is the story of a young orphan woman growing up in a small northern town in the early 1800s.
 Death plays a huge part in the novel and Jane has many preconceptions about death, fear of the unknown and an affinity to supernatural ideas.
 During the story, Jane is sent to Lowood School where she meets Helen Burns, an older student that Jane quickly admires.
 The school is notorious for students becoming ill and dying, and this is a fate Helen cannot escape.
 Jane sits with Helen late one night and the two discuss death and how they perceive it.
 Helen comforts Jane’s fears, she tells of her religious belief and how it has allowed her to come to terms with the fact she will soon pass away.